-CASE STUDY: itopia Cloud Automation Stack Helps Finotex Lift, Shift and Modernize Desktop and App Delivery from Google Cloud Platform
+CASE STUDY: Forthright leverages itopia Cloud Automation Stack to Lift, Shift and Modernize Desktop and App Delivery from Google Cloud Platform for Finotex

 Written by Karin Kelley on Jan 24, 2019